JohnCoene/javascript-for-r/_book/4-12-shiny-complete.md

 Thus far, this part of the book has covered both ways data travels between JavaScript and R in Shiny.
-However, the notices displayed in the previous chapter, though demonstrates how both languages can work together within shiny, comes short of illustrating some more advanced use cases, how to package such code and more.
+However, the notices displayed in the previous chapter, though they demonstrate how both languages can work together within Shiny, come short of illustrating some more advanced use cases, how to package such code and more.

 We shall introduce a fascinating JavaScript library that enables running machine learning models in web browsers: [ml5.js](https://learn.ml5js.org/).
 The library is a high-level interface to [tensorflow.js](https://www.tensorflow.org/js) but very extensive as it includes a multitude of models to deal with sound, image, text, and more.
-In this chapter, one of those models is implemented, an image classifier using [mobileNet](https://arxiv.org/abs/1704.04861), but the method shown can be used to integrate any other model later on.
+In this chapter, one of those models is implemented, an image classifier using [mobileNet](https://arxiv.org/abs/1704.04861) but the method shown can be used to integrate any other model later on.

-This is not a gimmick, running a model this way means it runs in the client (web browsers), and not on the shiny server leaving it free to compute anything else and serve other concurrent users.
+This is not a gimmick; running a model this way means it runs in the client (web browsers) and not on the Shiny server, leaving it free to compute anything else and serve other concurrent users.
 It's also fast; JavaScript is often wrongly believed to be slow, on the contrary.
 Finally, the JavaScript API provided is straightforward; it's impressive how ml5.js exposes complex models through such a simple API.

-For those who want to take it further, may already now TensorFlow and want to use a lower-level library, the genius of [tensorflow.js](https://www.tensorflow.org/js) is that it runs on WebGL and is therefore GPU-accelerated, i.e. it's not slow, and has a very similar API to the TensorFlow Python library.
+For those who may already know TensorFlow and want to use a lower-level library, the genius of [tensorflow.js](https://www.tensorflow.org/js) is that it runs on WebGL and is therefore GPU-accelerated; i.e., it's not slow, and has a very similar API to the TensorFlow Python library.

-We start by exploring ml5.js, then plan the shiny application that will make use of it, and finally, we wrap our work in the form of an R package.
+We start by exploring ml5.js, then plan the Shiny application that will make use of it, and finally, we wrap our work in the form of an R package.

 ## Discover {#shiny-complete-discover}

 As for all projects that involve external libraries, the very first thing to do is to scan the documentation to understand how it is used.
-The documentation of ml5.js is exemplary, filled with examples and crystal clear, [it gives the following example](https://learn.ml5js.org/#/reference/image-classifier) for the image classifier.
+The documentation of ml5.js is exemplary, filled with examples and crystal clear.
+[It gives the following example](https://learn.ml5js.org/#/reference/image-classifier) for the image classifier.

 ```js
 // Initialize the Image Classifier method with MobileNet